 - control blood pressure by producing the hormone renin

-- provide the hormone calcitriol, which supplies calcium in bones
+- provide the hormone calcitriol, which supplies calcium to bones

-Typically, a change in renal function begins gradually and without symptoms.
-In many cases, routine blood and urine tests show the first signs of reduced kidney function.
+A change in renal function typically begins gradually and without symptoms.
+In many cases, routine blood and urine tests, such as what’s done on an annual physical, show the first signs of reduced kidney function.

 A renal scan can identify the cause of reduced kidney function.
 The cause may be a disease, obstruction, or injury to the kidneys.

 A renal scan can explore more than one type of problem during the same procedure.
 A renal scan measures kidney function by monitoring the flow of the radioisotope and how efficiently your kidneys absorb and pass it.

 It also shows abnormalities in the structure, size, or shape of your kidneys.

 - decreased blood flow to the kidneys

 - renovascular hypertension, which is high blood pressure in the renal arteries

 - tumors or cysts